Skip to content

 Step 4: Shadow mode (required!)

 Never put AI agents live on production tickets directly.
-ITSM Autopilot starts in shadow mode by default: the agent reads along, makes suggestions, but doesn't mutate tickets.
+ITSM Autopilot starts in shadow mode by default: the agent reads along, makes suggestions, but does not mutate tickets.
 You see in the dashboard what the agent would have done.

 Run at least 2 weeks of shadow before enabling autonomous mode per agent rule.
 This reveals:

-- Which ticket categories the AI classifies well (usually >95% after a week)
+• Which ticket categories the AI classifies well (usually above 95% after a week)

-- Where the knowledge base has gaps (AI can't find a solution = knowledge base incomplete)
+• Where the knowledge base has gaps (AI cannot find a solution = knowledge base incomplete)

 Step 5: Gradual rollout